 Amy: Roark, Roark.
 There's lava in the red line.
 This just came through on the radio.
-The lava had overtaken a subway train in Macarthur park and completely destroyed it.
+The lava had overtaken a subway train in MacArthur park and completely destroyed it.

 Roark: Is it still flowing?

-Roark: Yesterday, it flowed straight up.
+Roark: Yesterday, you said it would flow straight up.

 Amy: I've never tracked lava under a city before.
 I don't know what it will do with man-made tunnels to travel through.